paritytech/capi/_docs/Types.md

 };
 ```

-If index again into `metadata.types` with `1` (as specified in the first field), we'll see the inner types (in this case a 32-element tuple of `u8`s).
+If we index again into `metadata.types` with `1` (as specified in the first field), we'll see the inner types (in this case a 32-element tuple of `u8`s).
 From these descriptions, we can roughly deduce the JS equivalent.

 ```ts
 namespace sp_core {